 The area is defined by its relationship to the Uxbridge Road, with historic development forming contiguous to this historic route.
 Prevailing building heights here vary but are generally higher along the immediate thresholds of the Uxbridge Road, forming a corridor.
 Tall buildings have recent been developed in this area including the redevelopment of the Green Man Estate and the SO Resi Ealing building, reaching up to 13 storeys.

-Zone D 31.5 - 73.5 m 9 - 21 storeys
+Zone C 24.5 - 45.5 metres 7 - 13 storeys